 I Just Don’t Think I’ll Ever Get Over You – Colin Hay

 Part of Zach Braff’s storyline in his self-directed film involves him getting to know the mysterious, quirky Sam played by Natalie Portman.
 Colin Hay’s ‘I Just Don’t Think I’ll Ever Get Over You’ plays in one scene as Andrew makes his way home from Sam’s house.
 Hays wrote the tune after a long bout with alcoholism that cost him his marriage.

 Related: Check out this list of regret songs.

 Blue Eyes – Cary Brothers

 Cause blues eyes, you are all that I need.’
 This Cary Brothers tune from the mid-1970s was the first one to put the band on the map.
-The tune evokes mystery and romance and plays as source music during a restaurant scene in Zach Braff’s 2004 film Garden State.
+The tune evokes mystery and romance and plays as source music during a restaurant scene.
 In the song, the subject of “blue eyes” takes on many different meanings, including sadness, a possible love interest, and failed relationships.

 Related: Find similar songs on our playlist of blue eyes songs.

 Fair – Remy Zero